 When you have a hardwood floor, occasional scratches, holes and dings are a fact of life, and you don't always have to fill them.
 Sometimes the best strategy may be to hide them with wood stain and clear finish, or just let them be and add to the character of the floor.
 When filling nail holes in prefinished hardwood floors becomes necessary, you have many options, ranging from latex and epoxy fillers to homemade ones made with glue and sawdust.

 Latex Floor Filler

 It's important to choose a color that matches the color of the stained and finished flooring, because latex filler doesn't accept stain itself.
-The main disadvantage of latex filler is that it shrinks and cracks over time, so it isn't a good option for filling large cracks, gaps or knot holes.
+The main disadvantage of latex prefinished wood floor filler is that it shrinks and cracks over time, so it's not a good option for filling large cracks, gaps or knot holes.

 One way around an inadequate selection of colors at your local hardware store is to use a clear product.
-Epoxy filler has a glossy sheen when it sets, and it's rare for the sheen to match that of the flooring; it's usually best to cover it with at least one coat of floor finish.
+Epoxy filler has a glossy sheen when it sets, and it's rare for the sheen to match that of the flooring.
+It's usually best to cover it with at least one coat of floor finish.

-The burn-in process uses a stick of solid lacquer and an iron; you melt the lacquer with the iron and trowel it into the scratch in a single motion.
-The main advantages of burn-in sticks are better and sheen color matching than you can get with filler, but it isn't as durable, and shouldn't be used for filling deep scratches or holes.
+The burn-in process uses a stick of solid lacquer and an iron.
+You melt the lacquer with the iron and trowel it into the scratch in a single motion.
+The main advantages of burn-in sticks are better sheen and color matching than you can get with filler, but lacquer isn't as durable and shouldn't be used for filling deep scratches or holes.

 Make Your Own Filler

 The best glue for this purpose is called wood flour cement, which is a type of epoxy adhesive.
 In a pinch, you could also use conventional clear epoxy or even clear lacquer or polyurethane.
 Mix the binder with sawdust to make a thick paste, and be sure to use it quickly before the binder sets.